 Mountain bikes have straight, wide handlebars that allow for better control on bumpy rides.
 They usually include thumb-operated gear shifters and brake levers at the riders’ fingertips.

-Like road bikes, mountain bike manufacturers are increasingly using a 1x gearing system.
-This helps to reduce weight, maintenance and the chance of technical issues.
-They usually pair with a 10 to 12 speed cassette with a very wide gear range.
+Just as road bikes, mountain bike manufacturers are increasingly using a 1x gearing system.
+This helps to reduce weight, maintenance, and the chance of technical issues.
+They usually pair with a 10 to 12-speed cassette with a very wide gear range.
 SRAM is the most popular producer of MTB drivetrains, although Shimano is also very popular.

 These days, mountain bikes usually come fitted with either hydraulic or mechanical disc brakes.
 This is because of the need to stop rapidly on steep downhills or at high speed and in wet weather.
 SRAM and Shimano are the most popular brands, although Tektro is improving its quality and gaining favor lately.